LincanLi-X/FireTrend_Rebuttal/README.md

 **A6:** We appreciate this question and agree that robustness to imperfect multimodal inputs is important in real deployment.
 We therefore added experiments with `missing modalities` and `noisy modalities`, where we systematically remove or perturb one modality at evaluation time and report the resulting performance in **Table 4**.
 -->

 **Table 6.** Robustness to missing or noisy modalities.
-As shown in Table 4, FireTrend remains reasonably robust under both missing and noisy modalities, although performance decreases as expected when key information is removed.
-The degradation is largest when wildfire history or meteorological information is missing, which is consistent with the physical nature of the task.
-Importantly, the model does not collapse under moderate perturbations, suggesting that the multimodal design and residual physics-guided correction improve robustness in realistic imperfect-data scenarios.
+FireTrend remains reasonably robust under both missing and noisy modalities.
+The performance drops are expected and moderate when key information is removed.
+Importantly, the model does not collapse under these perturbations, suggesting that the multimodal design and residual physics-guided correction improve robustness in realistic imperfect-data scenarios.

 | Setting                         | FireCast-CA IoU | FireCast-CA F1 | FireCast-FL IoU | FireCast-FL F1 |
 | ------------------------------- | --------------: | -------------: | --------------: | -------------: |